The Skinners' School: Buildings and Property

 Due to its stark architecture, the concrete building is most out of place within the school and is often ironically referred to as The 'New' Wing.
 It contains the physics and chemistry laboratories and more recently now serves the biology laboratories.
 The laboratories were completely renovated on the school being awarded special science status in 2005 which prompted the biology department's move.
-New Wing also contained sixth form facilities until recently and the dining hall, which contains the canteen and is where whole school assembly is held before lessons every Monday morning.
+New Wing also contained sixth form facilities until recently and the dining hall, which contains the canteen.